 I know why you’re here.
-You’ve been asking yourself a question I often find myself pondering: Which fantasy book should I read next?
-It’s a damn hard decision.
-There are so many amazing works of fantasy fiction out there that picking your next adventure is a real challenge.
+You’ve been asking yourself a question I often find myself pondering: What book should I read next?
+There are so many amazing works of fantasy fiction out there that picking your next adventure is a challenge.

-Unlike other genres of fiction, fantasy is usually a real investment.
+Unlike other genres of fiction, fantasy is a real investment.
 Some books can span upwards of 200k words, with series racking up months of dedicated reading time.
-Getting your next fantasy choice right is essential, but you also don’t want to spend too much time researching either; not when you just want to jump into a new world and get lost in a novel’s pages.
+Getting your next fantasy choice right is essential.

-If you want a bit more info on which fantasy you should read next, there will be a few details below on each as well.
+If you want a bit more info on what book you should read next, there will be a few details below on each as well.

 The Classic Epic Fantasy: The Lord of the Rings

 The Lord of the Rings is perhaps the fantasy book.
 Tolkien's epic inspired much of the contemporary genre, primarily through his incredible world-building and cultural inventions.
-When considering which fantasy book you should read next, it’s tough not to consider The Lord of the Rings as a contender, especially if you have never tried it.
+When asking what book should I read next, it’s tough not to consider The Lord of the Rings as a contender.

 The Easy Read Classic: His Dark Materials